-Tebtunis Fayoum, Egypt information, tours, prices, booking
+Tebtunis Fayoum Egypt information, tours, prices, booking

-The first excavations at Tebtunis site was between 1899 and 1900.
+The first excavations at Tebtunis Fayoum site was between 1899 and 1900.
 In fact, these excavations done by Grenfell and Hunt.
 They kept few records, almost none of which survive.
 Their primary aim was to find papyri.
 In fact, they found human mummies with car-tonnage.
-It was in cemeteries to the west and south of Tebtunis site.
+It was in cemeteries to the west and south of the site.
 Moreover, they recovered papier-mch wrappings of old papyrus.
 Furthermore, they recovered crocodiles which wrapped in and stuffed with papyrus rolls.
 In fact. all date back to the later Ptolemaic period.
 They also dug in the main temple and the town and found Roman-period papyri.
 Furthermore, they cleared a Coptic church to the north.

-Further details about Tebtunis in Fayoum, Egypt:
+Further details about Tebtunis Fayoum, Egypt:

 The temple of Soknebtunis situated at the southwest corner of Tebtunis site.
 In fact, the site has paved path.
 This path approaches the temple form the south dates to the Roman reign of Augustus.
 Though, it built up over an earlier Ptolemaic path.
 Marking its beginning are the bases for a pair of lions.
 They also followed by a kiosk built of rusticated blocks in a walled enclosure.
 Between them, another Roman path which heads west into the desert.
 It perhaps led to a large, painted underground chamber.
 In fact, this chamber not discovered yet., but which may have been the funerary temple of Sobek.
 The pair of crouching lions beyond the kiosk mark the beginning of the older Ptolemaic path.
 Moreover, the next kiosk dates back to the early Ptolemaic Period.